How to Construct an Investment Portfolio

-Dating back to 1926, the average bear market (period of a 20% or more market decline from previous highs) of the S&P 500 has lasted roughly 2 years (see chart attached).
-Let's assume the worst case scenario and say one invests 100% in the S&P 500 right as a bear market kicks into gear.
-Considering a 2 year slide and an average recovery period of roughly 3.5 years, this investor should not expect to be back to even until year 5 or 6.
+Dating back to 1947, the average bear market (period of a 20% or more market decline from previous highs) of the S&P 500 has lasted an average of 1.9 years (see chart attached).
+Let's assume the worst case scenario and say a person invested 100% of their portfolio in the S&P 500 right as a bear market kicks into gear.
+Assuming a 1.9 year slide followed by an average recovery period right around 3.5 years, this investor should not expect to be back to even until year 5 or 6.
 Being in a diversified portfolio could likely reduce this cycle, but I would still suggest that anyone with a 0-5 year time horizon keep their money out of the market entirely.

-Will your investable funds be needed within the following time frame?
+Here is a quick overview to help match your portfolio risk to your time horizon.
+Simply ask yourself: Will your portfolio funds be needed within the following time frame?

 0-5 Years: Stay in cash/savings

 5-10 Years: Explore a Conservative to Moderate risk portfolio